Jenn Braun

 Canada Labeling Compared to US Requirements

-This is a common question my team gets: Can products made in or imported to Canada have labeling that reads “fruit juice” or “vegetable juice” for colour?
+This is a common question my team gets: Can products made in or imported to Canada have labeling that reads “fruit juice” or “vegetable juice” for color?
 The short answer is no. This was not permitted before the labeling changes, and it is most certainly not permitted under the new regulations.
-However, juice from an approved source can be used to colour and can be labeled using its common name.
+However, juice from an approved source can be used to color and can be labeled using its common name.
 Check out these examples for black carrot, also known as purple carrot:

 Vegetable Juice